 Zion National Park- Sitting at the River

-The first piece of gear on your shopping list should be a good, lightweight backpack.
 This goes for any type of hike.
 I do not recommend using a school backpack because it’s too heavy and often too large for a day hike.

 Pro Tip!
 Look for a pack that is 18L to 25L in size.
 This size makes it a versatile choice for longer day hikes as well as a carry-on backpack when flying.

-It should be comfortable, durable, and have enough space to carry all your hiking essentials.
 When choosing a backpack, consider the length of your hike and the amount of gear you’ll need to bring.
-A daypack is perfect for shorter hikes, while a larger backpack is better for longer hikes.

 A good hiking backpack needs to have adjustable padded straps and a padded back panel for added comfort.
-It should also have multiple pockets and compartments to keep your gear organized.

 Don’t forget to look for a backpack with a hydration system and a place to hold your water bottle.